MaterializeInc/demos/ecommerce/README.md

        GROUP BY item_name, item_category;
    ```

-   This view shows some of the JOIN capabilities of Materialize, we're joining our two previous views with items to create a summary of purchases, pageviews, and conversion rates.
+   This view shows some of the JOIN capabilities of Materialize.
+We're joining our two previous views with items to create a summary of purchases, pageviews, and conversion rates.

+    Indexes assemble and incrementally maintain a query’s results updated in memory within a cluster, which speeds up query time:

+    ```sql
+    CREATE INDEX item_summary_idx ON item_summary (item_name);
+    ```

    If you select from `item_summary` you can see the results in real-time: